x1F/sip-framework/docs-snapshot/declarative.md

   which should be evaluated into an integer marking the number of iterations.
 To return to previous scope and end the loop *endForLoop* should be used.
 - *split* is used to enter looping statement equivalent to 'split' and 'parallelSplit' from DSL.
-It accepts a predicate which should be evaluated into a List of object which will be individually processed by the consumer(s).
+It accepts a predicate which should be evaluated into a Collection of object which will be individually processed by the consumer(s).
   To return to previous scope and end the loop *endSplit* should be used.

 ```java